M3llySlayz/LeatherEngine-LTSRedux/README.md

 ![Logo](https://media.discordapp.net/attachments/1248142809412665354/1248289202878152826/image.png?ex=666470ea&is=66631f6a&hm=d405abd264aa2235e454975f32791eb6da2739252c01860ca51818e0740a8b26&=&format=webp&quality=lossless&width=974&height=671)

-This is the repository for Leather Engine, an engine created for making and playing mods for Friday Night Funkin'.
+This is the repository for Leather Engine: Redux, an engine created for making and playing mods for Friday Night Funkin'.

 ## Links